Static-Teck/video-server-ai/GOALS.md

 ## 2022

+* Extract metadata that can be used to index, organize, and search video content
 * Unify Static Teck Video Server AI under one neutral and openly governed community
 * Cultivate adoption of Static Teck Video Server AI
 * Create value for all Static Teck developers and members